SETI/rms-opus/deploy/README.md

-## Deploying OPUS code to remote servers
+# Deploying OPUS code to remote servers

-if you are instead looking to update the OPUS database with new data, see http://github.com/basilleaf/opus_admin
+These steps are for deploy code changes to remote web servers.
+For updating OPUS database with new data, see http://github.com/basilleaf/opus_admin

 1. Run tests locally, push to server, move files to web root, refresh caches, run tests remotely